 Having data auto-detected is cool, but no algorithm is perfect.
 There will be occasions when the data you need is not accurately detected.
 In this lesson, we'll go over some easy fixes you can apply to optimize your scraping task.

-1. If the data you need is not getting detected
+1. If your target data fields were not detected

-If the auto-detection fails to locate the Next button correctly, you can easily fix it by clicking on "Edit", then follow the instructions on "Tips" to re-select the correct Next Page button.
+If the auto-detection fails to locate the pagination correctly, you can easily fix it by clicking on Edit, and then following the instructions on the Tips panel to re-select the correct Next Page button.

 3. If you need to scroll down the page more in order to load more data

 Whenever a web page is detected with an infinitive scroll, Octoparse automatically specifies the number of times to scroll down the page.
-If you prefer to scroll more before capturing the data, you can easily adjust the number of scroll times by clicking on "Edit", then complete the settings.
+If you prefer to scroll more before capturing the data, you can easily adjust the number of scroll times by clicking on Edit and then completing the settings.

 4. If you need to click links on the page to get more detailed data